jajokine/Collaborative-Filtering-via-Gaussian-Mixtures/README.md

 and subsequently re-estimating the Gaussians associated with each type (M-step).
 Once the right mixture were to be found, it would be used to predict all the missing values in the movie-rating matrix.
-Finally, for model selection, the models were compared with the Bayesian Information Criterion (BIC) which captures the tradeoff between the log-likelihood of the data, and the number of parameters that the model uses.
+Finally, for model selection, the models were compared with the Bayesian Information Criterion (BIC) which captures the tradeoff between the log-likelihood of the data, and the number of parameters that the model uses, and to analyze the accuracy of the model, the final predicted matrix was compared to the full (given) matrix with RMSE.

 Additional helper functions were given to complete the project in two weeks of time.